Our GitLab integration automates compliance checks and evidence collection for these five security controls:

 Based on your configurations, you’ll be able to see approval checks underneath applicable PRs.

-How do I create SAST, dependency checks, and integration testing jobs in Gitlab?
+How do I create SAST, dependency checks, and integration testing jobs

 - In Gitlab, navigate to your repository.